anniequasar/session-summaries/README.md

             https://beginnerspython.slack.com/
-            There are 3 channels in this slack space - #general, #learning-to-code and #sas-select If you do not sign into your slack account every 14 days your account becomes inactive You will then receive an email from me requesting a response within 7 days or it becomes deactivated To reactivate your account, please send an email to skypyproject [@] gmail.com
+            There are 3 channels in this slack space - #general, #learning-to-code and #sas-select If you do not sign into your slack account every 14 days your account becomes inactive You will then receive an email requesting a response within 7 days or it becomes deactivated To reactivate your account, please send an email to skypyproject [@] gmail.com

         2. Sign up to the DataCamp free course: